BUZZARDGTA/PS3-Blacklist-Sniffer/README.md

 *Description*:

-This script is useful:
-- If you want to track your blacklisted people new usernames or IPs.
+- Track your blacklisted people new usernames or IPs.
-- If you want to detect blacklisted people who are trying to connect in or who are already in to your session.
+- Detect blacklisted people who are trying to connect in or who are already in to your session.

 *Officially tested and supported games*:
 | Games    | IP Address Search | PSN Username Search |